-Louise Redknapp Slays In Skintight PVC Pants & Lace-Up Heels: ‘Another Day In Lockdown’
+Louise Redknapp Slays In Skintight PVC Pants & Lace-Up Heels: 'Another Day In Lockdown'

 Louise Redknapp took to Instagram to update fans with a couple of new pics of herself.
-The British singer is currently using her quarantine time to show off a new outfit and it hasn’t gone unnoticed.
+The British singer is currently using her quarantine time to show off some new outfits and it hasn't gone unnoticed.

-The “Arms Around The World” hitmaker stunned in a long-sleeved white shirt with a loose-fitted gray jumper.
+The "Arms Around The World" hitmaker stunned in a long-sleeved white shirt with a loose-fitted gray jumper.
 Redknapp teamed her ensemble with skintight black pants made out of PVC material.
 She opted for black heels that were laced up at the front and gave her some extra height.
-Redknapp accessorized herself with bracelets and rings while painting her short nails with a coat of polish.
+Redknapp accessorized with bracelets and rings while painting her short nails with a coat of polish.
 She styled her long, straight blond and brunette hair down with a middle part.

 The 46-year-old treated her followers to two images within one upload.